Communication: storytelling for security.

 He proposed beginning with a thought experiment: ask what the impact would be of a variety of incidents on your business.
 Loss of access to data for several days?
 Loss of an e-commerce portal?
 Public disclosure that client data had been lost?
 Unauthorized access to the CEO's email account?
 Every business will think through these eventualities in different ways because every business has its distinctive risk profile and risk tolerance.

-Getting people to care.
+Getting people to care about cybersecurity.

 As an organization thinks through these scenarios and builds its security program, it will be faced with the challenge of execution, and a big part of that challenge is "getting people to care."
 Olsen's advice was that the more personal the communication was, the more effective it would be.
 He particularly enjoined information security experts to speak their colleagues' language, not their own.
 "Tailor the threats to the person’s role; speak their language, don’t make them learn yours."

-Storytelling with the right analogies.
+Storytelling about cybersecurity with the right analogies.

 Since a cyber security program is a matter of getting the technology, people, and policy right, Olsen said, consider comparing these elements of security to the things you might do to secure a house.